Itsfitts/AppCoder/README.md

 > ⚠️ **IMPORTANT:** This project is actively under development.
 There is no downloadable `.apk` file available for direct installation yet.
 Please stay tuned for updates!

-> ✅ **Minimum Viable Product (MVP) is Ready for Testing!**
+> ✅ **Minimum Viable Product (MVP) is Ready for Testing using Android Studio!**
 > Here's how you can try it out:
 > 1. Clone this repository.
 > 2. Connect your Android smartphone to your computer.
-> 3. Build and install the AppCoder APK onto your phone (e.g., using Android Studio).
+> 3. Build and install the AppCoder APK onto your phone (Android Studio).
 > 4. Follow the on-device installation process for AppCoder.
 > 5. On the AppCoder main screen, you'll see a blue plus (+) button.
 Tap it.
 > 6. Enter an app name, a description for your app, and your Gemini API Key, then tap "Continue."
 > 7. The code for your described app will now be generated.
-After a few seconds, you can proceed with building the app you just described.
+After the code generation by the LLM is done, you can proceed with the build process (takes a few minitues on the first build).
 > 8. Install your newly generated app.
-You're all set!

 ---